innovationOUtside/nb_js_diagrammers/README.md

 All magics support a `-o / --outfile` that can be used to specify the name of a generated html file that is then embedded in the notebook via an iframe.
 If no filename is specified, a filename with a randomly generated UID based will be created.

-You can then generate diagrams using the appropriate diagram syntax and magic:
+You can then generate diagrams using the appropriate diagram syntax and block magic.

+__Note that for block magics, the code cell MUST start the `%%` - even blank lines and comment lines preceding the the block magic will raise an error.__

 ```text
 %%flowchart_magic -h 100 -o flowchart.html